 LineageOS also has implemented something like this in the form of Hidden & Protected apps, but it's tied to the stock Trebuchet launcher, meaning it will tie you to the stock launcher if you'd like to use it.

-These features don't really matter when they're there, though having them would be an advantage.
+These features don't really matter when they're there, though having them would be an advantage (depending on your preference).
 However, sometimes not having these features can be a disadvantage, depending on your device and/or preferences.

-Generally found in Settings > Displays > Dark Theme in A10, this feature can be used to make the interface far less annoying in the dark while saving some battery on OLED displays, especially with turned-off blacks.
+Generally found in Settings > Displays > Dark Theme in A10 & A11, this feature can be used to make the interface far less annoying in the dark while saving some battery on OLED displays, especially with turned-off blacks.

 If this feature is tossed into the "advanced settings" menu, I consider this a disadvantage since it's far less intuitive to dig deep into the settings just to change something that belongs in the basic settings.